 So you’ve worked with your stakeholders and users to capture a big pile of user stories for your new web or mobile app – but we can’t, and shouldn’t, build everything people ask for.
 Money doesn’t grow on trees, and certainly some items are higher value than others.

 We need to prioritize.
 We need to talk about and understand which of those stories are the highest value and critical to success, and build those items first.
-It’s a critical step of the technology consulting process, and here’s how to do that.
+It’s a critical step of the technology consulting process, and here’s how to do it.

 There are a couple of prioritization methods you can use.
 First is the MoSCoW method, wherein each user story is prioritized as one of the following: